Iqbalshah786/Python/14_handling_Api/readme.md

 ```

 ### Exit
-You can exit the exit the virtual environment by the following command:
+You can exit the  virtual environment by the following command:

 ```sh
 deactivate